gradle/gradle/design-docs/conflict-resolution-spec.md

 - A replaces B when A is created from C via dependency resolve rule
 - A replaces B when A is created from C and B from D via dependency resolve rules, selection reason for B is 'A replaces B'

-## Story: Allow declaring module replacements via module specs
+## Story: Allow declaring multiple module replacements

 Make it possible to declare module replacements flexibly, so that sets of modules can be replaced.